Vaidehi-Wadnerkar/Multistage_Docker_build/README.md

 7. **Reproducibility:** Multi-stage builds help ensure consistency across different environments by using a defined set of steps for building images.

 In essence, multi-stage builds enhance Docker image development, making images smaller, more secure, efficient, and maintainable.

+# What are distroless images ??
+Distroless images are like super lightweight containers.
+Imagine a container is like a box for running apps.
+Regular containers come with a lot of extra stuff, like a mini computer inside.
+But distroless containers are super tiny.
+They only have exactly what your app needs to work, nothing extra.

+The main idea behind distroless is to keep bad guys away.
+By having only the essential things, it's harder for bad guys to break in.
+It's like having a secret door that only your app knows about.

+Because distroless containers are so small, they're really fast to start and use less computer memory.
+They're like race cars for apps.

+But remember, while distroless is great for safety and speed, it's a bit trickier to set up and fix if something goes wrong.
+Google made a tool called Distroless to help make these tiny containers, which is really handy.

+So, distroless is like a superhero for your apps – small, fast, and super strong against bad guys!